 Legally, no. It is against the law to terminate an employee for making a complaint about harassment or discrimination in the workplace, as well as to report safety code violations or other broken laws.
 If you lost your job shortly after complaining about sexual harassment at work, you might be the victim of wrongful termination.
 The same is true if you suffered any adverse employment action, including a demotion or pay cut.

 If you have any doubts about your rights as an employee, questions about what to do, or concerns about how to get your job back or recover damages after sexual harassment, contacting a knowledgeable employment attorney can help.

-Feel free to request a free consultation with The Law Office of Omid Nosrati if you want to speak with an employment lawyer in Los Angeles at no cost or obligation about your potential claim.
+Feel free to request a free consultation with Nosratilaw, A Professional Law Corporation if you want to speak with an employment lawyer in Los Angeles at no cost or obligation about your potential claim.
 We represent clients in Los Angeles and throughout Southern California.